Skip to content

 Will broadcast library collection be saved?

-Hilversum, 1-5-2013 - On Labour Day, the VARA programme De Gids on Radio 1 paid attention to the imminent dissolution of the broadcaster's library, as a result of which some ten highly specialised and dedicated employees will lose their jobs.
-Although this immense and unique archive, which houses some five kilometres of scores, parts and books, can be kept afloat for half a million euros, it will still be disbanded on 1 August.
+Hilversum, 1-5-2013 - On Labour Day, the VARA programme spent The Guide on Radio 1 focused on the impending abolition of the library of the broadcaster, causing some 10 highly specialised and dedicated staff to lose their jobs.
+Although this immense and unique archive, which houses some five kilometres of scores, parts and books, can be kept afloat for half a million euros, it will still be disbanded from 1 August.

 Jet's letter: 'alas, peanut butter'